Life Care Plans and Future Medical Cost Reports

 We use validated, regularly updated national and regional pricing databases alongside published clinical literature and direct market research.
 All cost sources are cited within the plan itself, so attorneys and opposing experts can verify the basis for every projection.

-Can Medilenz prepare a rebuttal to an opposing life care plan?
+Can Medilenz prepare a rebuttal to an opposing Life Care Plan?

 Yes.
 We review opposing life care plans critically for methodological weaknesses, unsupported assumptions, cost inaccuracies, and omitted care categories.
 Our rebuttal analyses are formatted to support expert deposition and cross-examination directly.

-How long does it take to receive a completed life care plan?
+How long does it take to receive a completed Life Care Plan?

 Standard turnaround is 3 business days from receipt of complete medical records.
 Expedited 24-to-48-hour delivery is available for cases with imminent deposition, mediation, or filing deadlines.